shubhamt10/IniestaNews/README.md

 # IniestaNews
-A simple news app which shows news for various categories such as headlines, sports, bussiness, science and technology.
+A simple news app which shows news for various categories such as headlines, sports, bussiness, technology etc. and sends users daily news updates using push notifications.

 # Technologies Used